 - At Trinity we promote a partnership with our parents to ensure that all students enjoy, achieve and continually make progress.

 - Parents and class teachers can communicate with one another daily through the students’ journal.

 - Parents can make appointments to see subject teachers, form tutors, Year Leaders, the Directors of Site and the SENCO if they wish to discuss matters relating to their child’s progress and learning.

 - Parents are provided with subject progress reports at the end of the autumn term and at the end of the summer term.
-Parents have an opportunity to meet with each pupil’s class teachers to discuss their child’s progress at the parent / teacher evenings which are conducted in the spring term and with the pastoral staff during the pastoral evening which is conducted in the summer term.
+Parents have an opportunity to meet with each student’s class teachers to discuss their child’s progress at the parent / teacher evenings which are conducted in the spring term.

-- Following an early discussion with the students and their parents when identifying whether they need special educational provision, Parents will be formally notified when it is decided that a pupil will receive SEN Support.
+- Following an early discussion with the students and their parents when identifying whether there is a need for special educational provision, parents will then be formally notified when it is decided that a student will receive SEN Support.